Dhaval572/RD-Script/README.md

 * Variable names: `var_name`
 * Function names: `FunctionName`
 * Braces style: Allman style (opening brace on the next line)

+## Memory Management

+See [MEMORY_MANAGEMENT.md](MEMORY_MANAGEMENT.md) for a detailed explanation of how memory is managed in this interpreter, especially helpful for beginner developers.

 ## Current Implementation Status